shyamvalsan/llm-lab/README.md

 Think of it as a controlled laboratory environment, but instead of studying chemical reactions, you're studying computational processes that sometimes exhibit surprising emergent properties.

+I originally created this to help me with an LLM red-teaming exercise, but then I added more experiemtns and decided to open source it.

 ## The experiments

 ### Compare